DanOvando/learn-stan/README.md

-# Learn-Stan
-A practical introduction to modeling in Stan
+# A practical introduction to modeling in Stan

 The goal of this document is to get users comfortable writing, diagnosing, and using Stan models.